FAIRplus/Data-Maturity/docs/_levels/Level1.md

 This level of maturity is defined at **data object level**.
 In level 1, data is identifiable as individual generic data objects that are described by generic metadata elements.
 Hosting environment offers limited retrieval capabilities.

+This is the entry level of FAIR maturity.
+This level prescribes the entry level requirements that all the higher levels will build up upon.
+This level can also be a target level for da.
+The first step to get on the maturity level is to define and identify the data object that is expected to be shared and re-used (i.e., the FAIR data object).
+Notice this level is referring to a Data Object rather than a Dataset.
+This is to imply that data at this level includes both structured and unstructured data.
+For unstructured data, this level is the target maturity level, while for structured data this is level represents the minimum level.
+It establishes basic requirements to enable 'Findability', 'Accessibility' and minimum

 ### Indicators

 | Category | Identifier | Indicator description |